cncfnapoli/cncfnapoli-group/2023-06-08/README.md

-# How to extend Kubernetes: please welcome the operator pattern! - May 16, 2023
+# How to extend Kubernetes: please welcome the operator pattern! - June 8, 2023

 ![How to extend Kubernetes: please welcome the operator pattern!](banner.png)